 Then there's the old Frequently Asked Questions page.
 In it, I answered questions about

 when, and where to view launches of Space Shuttles from the Kennedy

 Space Center, and unmanned rockets from the Cape Canaveral Air Station.
 It's a bit outdated now.

-You can view satellites travel above your home!
+You can view satellites traveling above your home!
 Click here to see

 Ozzie's favorite source for launch schedules is the